Earth Notes: Low-Voltage Disconnect for 12V RE System (2007)Updated 2021-08-24 16:12 GMT.

 In order to power my low-power laptop/server from my 12V solar PV Renewable Energy (RE) system shared with my 12V office lighting, I need a low-voltage disconnect (LVD) circuit to:

 - Reserve plenty of power for lighting in the evening.

-The laptop actually requires 20V @ 3.25A max, and so I need a small and efficient DC-to-DC converter.
+The laptop actually requires 20V @ 3.25A max, and therefore I need a small and efficient DC-to-DC converter.
 A car laptop power supply is ideal, and should also filter out nasty spikes, etc.

-This design uses a MAX8212 IC designed for battery monitoring, containing a precision voltage reference, and with very low current draw, that needs only two or three resistors to set up.
+This design uses a MAX8212 IC intended for battery monitoring, containing a precision voltage reference, and with very low current draw, that needs only two or three resistors to set up.

 I use the MAX8212 output to directly drive a high-side p-channel power MOSFET to connect the power to the load (and disconnect when the battery is too low).
 Since this is either fully-on or fully-off, it dissipates almost no heat.

 This also drives an opto-isolator and a LED indicator for visual and computer monitoring of the connect/disconnect state.

 I use transient-suppressor diodes and a decent-sized capacitor to help absorb spikes (etc) from other equipment and the wiring runs, and our load should it have any significant inductive component, especially given the fast switching for load connect/disconnect.

 This has to be able to handle a load of several amps peak (the peak laptop power-draw is ~70W which implies ~6A continuous).
 This has to handle a much higher start-up (inrush) current at turn-on.